JackSSK/CherSNP/Note.md

 CUG and GUG start codon...

 The consensus sequence for an intron (in IUPAC nucleic acid notation) is: G-G-[cut]-G-U-R-A-G-U (donor site) ... intron sequence ...
 Y-U-R-A-C (branch sequence 20-50 nucleotides upstream of acceptor site) ...
 Y-rich-N-C-A-G-[cut]-G (acceptor site).
-"Molecular Biology of the Cell".
-2012 Journal Citation Reports.
-Web of Science (Science ed.).
-Thomson Reuters.
-2013.

 There would be 4 seperate classifier under 2 major type:
 	Type-in: (Aoko)